 Some people just want what they want, and there’s no getting through to them.
 They only care about themselves and have no interest in your mental health or happiness.

 To those people, I believe it’s okay to say, “I love you, and I wish you well” as you walk away from them.
-Distancing yourself from people that don’t care if they are hurting you or not frees your time and energy to invest in relationships that are mutually beneficial, and not draining to your soul.
+Distancing yourself from people that don’t care if they are hurting you or not frees your time and energy to invest in other relationships that are mutually beneficial, and not draining to your soul.

 Not every relationship is easy to walk away from, but it’s often harder to stay in ones that aren’t healthy.